London - Highgate

 Who'd have thought Crouch End could be a shopping destination?
 Locals like to boast they can find everything they need here, and alongside the weekly shop, well-heeled locals enjoy a surprising number of independent boutiques brimming with unique finds.
 Upmarket bohemia is a particular speciality.
 Little Paris and Floral Hall antiques centre will delight Francophiles while opposite long-standing interiors outlet Of Special Interest specialises in charming painted antiques.
 Completing the interesting options on Park Street is Jealous Gallery.
 Highgate is notable for two niche outlets on Archway Road: come here for rare guitars and vintage children's books.

 These gentrified residential areas are locals' London par excellence.
 While tourists crowd Camden, Highgate and Crouch End are left in peace by most visitors making them ideal places in which to sample the everyday life of the metropolis' villages; cafes, bars, a spot of shopping perhaps.
 Yet the two true sights of the area are genuine must-sees of any visit to London.
 Highgate Cemetery is arguably the finest Victorian graveyard in Britain and certainly the creepiest on its west side; the east boasts the more famous stiffs, notably Karl Marx.
 Combine it with lunch then a walk across bucolic Hampstead Heath to Kenwood House, a Georgian mansion of Old Masters and a splendid cafe for afternoon tea, and you have the perfect Highgate day.
 Other options for a stroll are Queens Wood and Parkland Walk.

-highgate & crouch end, united kingdom, england, london at Highgate & Crouch End, Proof that London is at heart a city of villages.
+highgate & crouch end, united kingdom, england, london at London - Highgate, Proof that London is at heart a city of villages.